tripledio/tripledio.github.io/about.md

 ---
 ## Triple D  <a name="1"/>

 *Triple D* is a belgian software development company that was founded by us, a group of passionate veteran software engineers.
 We founded Triple D from our passion for software development.
-We aim to do have a lasting positive impact on your codebase and your organisation.
+We aim to have a lasting positive impact on your codebase and your organisation.

 ## What drives us?  <a name="2"/>

 Our main motivation is delivering high quality, rock SOLID and well designed software.
-We want to create products that will fit your needs and that will pay of their investments for years to come.
+We want to create products that will fit your needs and that will pay of your investments for years to come.
 A challenging job well done, that is what we aim for.

 ## Our people <a name="3"/>

 The main asset of our company is of course it's people.
 That's why we strive to be great, all-round software engineers.
-We aim to have a wealth of experience in the wide variety of skills that make up software development.
+We have a wealth of experience in a wide variety of skills that make up software development.
+And we aim to keep expanding those skills.

 #### Practice